b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 **Abraham Maslow**

-- studies monkeys and attackments
+- studies monkeys and attachments
 - discouraged by behaviourists
 - behaviour defined by needs